Spectrometers and Polyphase Filterbanks in Radio Astronomy: Digital spectrometers

 \subsection{FTF and ACS comparison}

-The FFT (Sec.~\ref{sub:fft}) allows Eq.~\ref{eq:dft1} to be evaluated in $O(N\log_2N)$ operations, or $\nu_s\log_2N$ when performed every $N$ samples.
+The FFT (\sref{sub:fft}) allows \eref{eq:dft1} to be evaluated in $O(N\log_2N)$ operations, or $\nu_s\log_2N$ when performed every $N$ samples.
 In comparison, an ACS requires $O(N^2)$ computations.
 For a spectrometer with a moderate $10^4$ channels, the FFT algorithm requires approximately $0.1\%$ as many operations as an ACS system.

-ACS systems are more affected by spectral leakage than FTF systems (Fig.~\ref{fig:leakage}), due to the sinc() convolution in Eq.~\ref{eq:acs_sinc}, versus the sinc$^2$() convolution encountered in FTF systems (Eq.~\ref{eq:ftf_sinc}).
+ACS systems are more affected by spectral leakage than FTF systems (\fref{fig:leakage}), due to the sinc() convolution in \eref{eq:acs_sinc}, versus the sinc$^2$() convolution encountered in FTF systems (\eref{eq:ftf_sinc}).
 With current digital technology there is no compelling reason to implement an ACS spectrometer.
 Regardless, the earliest digital spectrometers were ACS based.
 Their prevalence in early systems can be explained by two reasons: for 1-bit data they can be implemented using simple boolean logic circuits; further, they pre-date the FFT algorithm.